arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

     }
 	````

-5. Replace all the hardcoded values for the paramerters defined in the previous step with calls to the parameter values.
+5. Replace all the hardcoded values for the parameters defined in the previous step with calls to the parameter values.
 Your resulting template should look like the following code, in which the replacements are highlighted.

     <!-- mark:5,7,9,19,25,29,31,34 -->
     ````JavaScript